 Packed with satiating, muscle-building protein and belly-beneficial probiotics, yogurt is an excellent weight loss food.
 But don't be fooled by its telenovela-style evil twin: Flavored yogurt, a scourge of sugary fruit.
 For example, Noosa has 32 grams of sugar in their 8-ounce tub — more than eight Dunkin' Donuts Sugared Donuts!

 Opt for plain, 2% or full-fat yogurt and add some fresh berries.
 (Fat-free or low-fat versions are skimmed of nutrients.)
-Pick one of these 25 Best Yogurts for Weight Loss!
+Pick one of these best yogurts for weight loss!

 In moderation, dried fruit can be a healthy, fiber-filled snack or salad topping, but in many cases, it might as well be candy.
 Not only is the sugar more concentrated in dried fruits than fresh, manufacturers often coat dried fruit in more sugar.

 Fresh fruit really isn't that inconvenient to carry around.
 The only good thing about Craisins is the color.
 Look for this crimson characteristic to ensure you're buying the Best Fruits for Fat Loss.

 These wafer-thin waist-wideners deserve a bad rap.
 While most slices of bread top out around 100 calories, many wraps have two or three times that amount.
-Plus: In order for the tortilla to stay flexible, manufactures add fat, often in the form of soybean oil and hydrogenated oils.
+Plus: In order for the tortilla to stay flexible, manufacturers add fat, often in the form of soybean oil and hydrogenated oils.

 Make yourself a sandwich with one of these best breads for weight loss.
 Just stay away from the processed deli meats—they're full of harmful salt and cancer-causing preservatives.